2019 • 04 • 16

 Iba is another place to consider because of its nearness to the beach as well as its slew of resorts and guesthouses to choose from.
 Subic also provides many hotels for budget travelers and those who are willing to spend.
 The area also has plenty of shopping and dining options.

-To help you choose, here are the top hotels as rated by Agoda users (as of January 2019):
+To help you choose, here are the top hotels as rated by Agoda users, in no particular order:

 - ACEA Subic Bay. ✅ CHECK RATES & AVAILABILITY